balena-os/leviathan/documentation/getting-started.md

 - `deviceType` is the Device Under Test (DUT) attached to the testbot.
 Example: Raspberrypi3 64-bit device, the `deviceType` property needs to be `raspberrypi3-64`.
 - `suite` is the absolute path to the test suite directory that you want to execute.
 The path after `__dirname` in the config is a path relative to the workspace directory.
 - `networkWired` and `networkWireless` properties for configuration of Network Manager.
 Used to configure the right mode of connection for the DUT to connect to the Access Point (AP) created by the testbot.
-- `downloadType` configures where the OS will be staged for upload to testbot. `local` is the only available value for it at the moment.
 - `interactiveTests` If it's a semi-auto test or not.
 - `balenaApiKey` is the balenaCloud API key used when running the release suite.
 Ideally, you can add it as an environment variable and reference it with `process.env.BALENACLOUD_API_KEY`.
 - `balenaApiUrl` is the balenaCloud environment you are targetting for your test suite.
 Production is `'balena-cloud.com'` and staging is `'balena-staging.com'`.
 - `organization` is the balenaCloud organizations where test applications are created.
 Ideally, you can add it as an environment variable and reference it with `process.env.BALENACLOUD_ORG`.
 - `image` is the absolute path to the balenaOS image that is flashed onto the Device Under Test (DUT).
 The image should be kept under the `workspace` directory.
 The path after `__dirname` in the config is a path relative to the workspace directory.
 Make sure to rename the image to balena.img.
 If you provide `balena.img` as your balenaOS image, then Leviathan will compress it for you in `gz` format.
 We recommend compressing beforehand, as it saves time.
 - `workers` is the property where we specify precisely on which testbots the test suites will be executed on.
 You can specify this in multiple ways as per the requirement.

+*Deprecated Properties*

+- - `downloadType` configures where the OS will be staged for upload to testbot. `local` is the only available value for it at the moment

 ### Different `workers` configurations available